SRombauts/shared_ptr/README.md

         // Share ownership by making a copy of the shared_ptr (the reference counter reachs 2) xPtr = yPtr;

-    } // yPtr is destroyed, but yPtr retains the ownership of the object
+    } // yPtr is destroyed, but xPtr retains the ownership of the object

     ...